SarahDeLongteacher/website/intertidal_movement.md

 # resources & reparations

-In 2022, I have chosen to donate a portion of my trauma-aware and body inclusive yoga workshops to Restoring Ancestral Winds and SAALT, South Asian Americans Leading Together.
-I have chosen to donate a portion of my cooking and local food workshops to the Spice Kitchen Incubator and Utah Diné Bikéyah.
+In 2022, I am donating a portion of yoga/movement workshops to Restoring Ancestral Winds and SAALT (South Asian Americans Leading Together) and a portion of cooking workshops to Spice Kitchen Incubator and Utah Diné Bikéyah.
 (Read more about organizations important to me [here](https://sarahdelong.com/solidarity).)
 To provide sessions and classes more equitably, I offer sliding scale, no-cost, and donation-based options for all sessions.

-For transparency, my sliding scale prices are listed here.

-Community

-- $10 hourly, teaching
-- $5 per student, group class
-- $10 hourly, consulting

-Balance

-- $25 hourly, teaching
-- $15 per student, group class
-- $35 hourly, consulting

-Solidarity

-- $45 hourly, teaching
-- $25 per student, group class
-- $60 hourly, consulting
+My sliding scale costs: $5 (per class), $10 hourly -- $25 (per class), $35 hourly --  $40 (per class), $65 hourly

 Please contact me for large-scale event/workshop/retreat fee quotes.
 Please include possible dates, location(s), available resources (budget, tools, space, etc), number of participants, some of your event goals to sarah(at)sarahdelong(dot)com.